A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 There are also some states where other types of coverage can be obtained outside of open enrollment:

-Native Americans can enroll in plans through the exchange year-round.
-Here’s more about special provisions in the ACA that apply to Native Americans.
+American Indians and Alaska Natives can enroll in plans through the exchange year-round.
+Here’s more about special provisions in the ACA that apply to American Indians and Alaska Natives.

 Low-income applicants

-In most states, subsidy-eligible applicants with income up to 150% of the poverty level can enroll year-round, as long as the American Rescue Plan’s subsidy enhancements remain in effect.
-The Inflation Reduction Act has extended the subsidy enhancement through 2025, so the low-income special enrollment period is available at least through 2025.
-And some state-run exchanges that offer additional state-funded subsidies have made the year-round low-income enrollment opportunity available at higher income levels.
+In most states, subsidy-eligible applicants with income up to 150% of the poverty level can enroll year-round.
+Some state-run exchanges that offer additional state-funded subsidies have made the year-round low-income enrollment opportunity available at higher income levels.

 Special enrollment period

-If you have a qualifying event during the year, you’ll have access to a special enrollment period.
-Qualifying events include things like marriage (assuming at least one spouse already had coverage prior to the marriage), the birth or adoption of a child, loss of other minimum essential coverage, or a permanent move to a new geographical area where the available health plans are different from what was available in your prior location (assuming you already had coverage prior to your move).
+If you have a qualifying life event during the year, you’ll have access to a special enrollment period.
+Qualifying events include things like marriage (assuming at least one spouse already had coverage before the marriage), the birth or adoption of a child, loss of other minimum essential coverage, or a permanent move to a new geographical area where the available health plans are different from what was available in your prior location (assuming you already had coverage before your move).

 (If you’re uncertain about your eligibility for a special enrollment period, call (800) 436-1566 to discuss your situation with a licensed insurance professional.)